RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-23-Invoke-Ping.md

 ![Test Connection Is Slow](/images/invoke-ping/QuietLong.png)

-Thirty minutes tests my patience.
+Thirty minutes tests my patience, and wouldn't it be nice to have a single command rather than writing logic for looping and output?

 ### Faster!

 A few years back, Boe Prox wrote [a great article](http://learn-powershell.net/2012/05/10/speedy-network-information-query-using-powershell/) on using runspaces to speed up network information queries.
 I mashed together some of Boe's code with some crude duct tape, and rolled out the first iteration of [Invoke-Parallel](https://github.com/RamblingCookieMonster/Invoke-Parallel).
-Sergei Vorobev contributed a number of helpful ideas, including adding Pester tests and [automated testing through AppVeyor](https://github.com/RamblingCookieMonster/Invoke-Parallel).
+Sergei Vorobev contributed a number of helpful ideas, including adding Pester tests and [automated testing through AppVeyor](https://ramblingcookiemonster.wordpress.com/2015/02/25/fun-with-github-pester-and-appveyor/).

 ![Invoke-Parallel](/images/invoke-ping/InvokeParallel.png)